Cretophareodus

 Cretophareodus is an extinct genus of bonytongue from the Campanian of the Dinosaur Park Formation in Alberta.
 It is known from a nearly complete skeleton lacking only the tail, named in 1996 by Li Guo-qing with the type species C. alberticus.
 It was moderately-sized, being around 30 cm long, and is closely related to the Eocene genera Phareodus and Brychaetus.
-Additional isolated bones from the Dinosaur Park Formation are also referrable to Crewtophareodus.
+Additional isolated bones from the Dinosaur Park Formation are also referrable to Cretophareodus.

 It is the oldest known crown group osteoglossoid, a group represented today by arowanas and arapaimas.